corda/corda-docs/content/en/docs/corda-os/4.7/shell.md

 ```

+#### Retry a flow

+Use this command to retry a specific flow that is running on the node, identified by its UUID.

+##### Example command

+`flow retry f6e08ab5-7a79-4225-a62d-1da910ce269e`

+##### Example output

+`Retrying flow [f6e08ab5-7a79-4225-a62d-1da910ce269e] succeeded`

+#### Pause a flow

+Use this command to pause a specific flow that is running on the node, identified by its UUID.

+##### Example command

+`flow pause dbf76170-a3bf-4704-85a1-274b1b442430`

+##### Example output

+If the flow is paused successfully, you will see an output similar to the output below:

+`Paused flow [dbf76170-a3bf-4704-85a1-274b1b442430]`

+If the flow is not paused successfully, you will receive an error message.

+#### Pause all flows

+Use this command to pause all flows that are running on the node.

+##### Command

+`flow pauseAll`

+##### Output

+If all flows are paused successfully, you will see the following output:

+`Pausing all flows succeeded.`

+If this action is not successful, you will receive an error message.

+#### Retry all paused flows

+Use this command to retry all paused flows on the node.

+##### Command

+`flow retryAllPaused`

+##### Output

+If all flows are retried successfully, you will see the following output:

+`Retrying all paused flows succeeded.`

+If this action is not successful, you will receive an error message.

+#### Pause all hospitalized flows

+Use this command to pause all [hospitalized flows](../node-flow-hospital.md).

+##### Command

+`flow pauseAllHospitalized`

+##### Output

+If all hospitalized flows are paused successfully, you will see the following output:

+`Pausing all Hospitalized flows succeeded.`

+If this action is not successful, you will receive an error message.

+#### Retry all paused, hospitalized flows

+Use this command to retry all paused flows that were hospitalized before they were paused.

+##### Command

+`flow retryAllPausedHospitalized`

+##### Output

+If all flows are retried successfully, you will see the following output:

+`Retrying all paused hospitalized flows succeeded.`

+If not, you will receive an error message.

 ### Check if a transaction is recorded on the node

 Use the `hashLookup` command to check if a transaction matching a specified Id hash value is recorded on the node.
 If you do not have the needed transaction Id at hand, run `vaultQuery` to find the Id.